-Sell Your Mineral Rights in Wise County County, TX
+Sell Your Mineral Rights in Wise County, TX

-If you own mineral rights in Wise County, you're sitting on acreage in the heart of the Barnett Shale — one of the first major shale gas plays in the country.
-The market here is quieter than it was during the boom years, but there's still real value in what you own, and understanding it clearly is the best first step you can take.
+If you own mineral rights in Wise County, you're sitting on acreage in the heart of the original Barnett Shale play — one of the formations that kicked off the modern shale revolution.
+The market here is quieter than it was in the boom years, but there's still real value in the ground and buyers who want what you have.
+Understanding what your acres are actually worth right now is the right first move.

 ASSET OVERVIEW